bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

     },
     methods: {
       tipMethod() {
-        // Note this is called only once when the tooltip is opened return '<strong>' + new Date() + '</strong>'
+        // Note this is called only once when the tooltip is first opened.
+        // Subsequent openings of the tooltip will show the same value. return '<strong>' + new Date() + '</strong>'
       }
     }